-- Do not emphasize on the respect you earned in the company or your status in the company
+- Do not emphasize the respect you earned in the company or your status in the company.

-- Do not add unnecessary tables, images or too much calculations.
+- Do not add unnecessary tables, images or too many calculations.

-- Do not use too much technical jargons.
+- Do not use too many technical jargons.

 Comprehensive Tips for Career Episode Report for the Engineers Australia